watson-enlighten/MCW-Cloud-native-applications/Hands-on lab/Before the HOL - Cloud-native applications.md

 ### Task 2: Download Starter Files

-In this task you will use `git` to copy the lab content to your cloud shell so that the lab starter files will be available.
+In this task, you use `git` to copy the lab content to your cloud shell so that the lab starter files will be available.

-> **Note**: If you don't have cloud shell available, refer back to [Task 1: Setup Azure Cloud Shell](#task-1-setup-azure-cloud-shell).
+> **Note**: If you don't have a cloud shell available, refer back to [Task 1: Setup Azure Cloud Shell](#task-1-setup-azure-cloud-shell).

 1. Type the following command and press `<ENTER>`: